12 Authentication

 quit()

-In the R script above, we simply split the reference genome into N_tiles tiles and compute the breadth of coverage (number of reference nucleotides covered by at least one read normalized by the total length) locally in each tile.
-By visualizing how the local breadth of coverage changes from tile to tile, we can monitor the distribution of the reads across the reference genome.
+In the R script above, we simply split the reference genome into N_tiles tiles and compute the breadth of coverage (number of reference nucleotides covered by at least one read normalised by the total length) locally in each tile.
+By visualising how the local breadth of coverage changes from tile to tile, we can monitor the distribution of the reads across the reference genome.
 In the evenness of coverage figure above, the reads seem to cover all parts of the reference genome uniformly, which is a good evidence of true-positive detection, even though the total mean breadth of coverage is low due to the low total number of reads.

-13.3.4 Alignment quality
+12.3.4 Alignment quality

 In addition to evenness and breadth of coverage, it is very informative to monitor how well the metagenomic reads map to a reference genome.
 Here one can control for mapping quality (MAPQ field in the BAM-alignments) and the number of mismatches for each read, i.e. edit distance.